FoxAuth/FoxAuth/README.md

 You shall also note that if you connect an encrypted FoxAuth database to any sync service, **ALL OTHER** unecrypted FoxAuth databases on this service will be override.

+## Important Note

+Please use [Firefox Container](https://support.mozilla.org/en-US/kb/containers), either the built-in feature or the extension, to manager your multiple accounts.
+FoxAuth may override your older accounts info when you try to input multiple accounts info without Container specified.

 ## Revisioning

 Here is how this project gets revisioning: